vinsJ/Proprioo/readme.md

 Then, I wanted to generate some property because after a first look, I saw that my customers did not match the property.

-Fianlly, I had to create the script.
+Fianally, I had to create the script.
 I had 3 possible solutions (a lot more actually, but these were the first coming to my mind) :

 - IF - THEN script : not really elegant, but functional
 - Scoring system with an Heuristic (Fancy words, I like that)